bartificer/programming-by-stealth/docs/authorguide.md

 Adding a new guest requires creating a new markdown file in `docs/_creators`.
 The file's base name must be the guest's slug.
 For consistency, please use [camelCase](https://en.wikipedia.org/wiki/Camel_case).
 For community members like Helma, just the first name is sufficient as the slug, but for guests from outside the community, please use `firstnameSurname`.

-Guests are associated with instalments or Tidbits by including their slug in the `creators` array in the appropriate instalment or Tidbit's front matter.
+Guests are associated with Instalments or Tidbits by including their slug in the `creators` array in the appropriate Instalment or Tidbit's front matter.

 The Markdown files for the guests have the following overall structure: